Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

-   These are specifically all methods with no arguments, as these are very generic to add, introduced a base class for them, where we know they all have no effect or raise, as these functions are all guarantueed to succeed and can be served by a common base class.
+   These are specifically all methods with no arguments, as these are very generic to add, introduced a base class for them, where we know they all have no effect or raise, as these functions are all guaranteed to succeed and can be served by a common base class.

    This covers the ``str.capitalize``, ``str.upper``, ``str.lower``,
    ``str.swapcase``, ``str.title``, ``str.isalnum``, ``str.isalpha``,